 Start to Finish

 All eligible students who intend to student teach must attend an application meeting.
 Attendance is absolutely mandatory.
-Typically several application meetings are scheduled during September and October for students wishing to student teach during either the fall or spring semesters of the following academic year.
+Typically several application meetings are scheduled during September or October for students wishing to student teach during either the fall or spring semesters of the following academic year.
 Students attend one of these meetings.
 The purpose of this meeting is to provide guidance in the preparation of the Student Teaching Application Packet, as well as to reinforce eligibility requirements.

 Submission of Student Teaching Application Packet